mikeperry-tor/vanguards/README_SECURITY.md

 ## Adversaries: Local

-Local adversaries include your WiFi [router administrator](https://nakedsecurity.sophos.com/2018/04/18/russias-grizzly-steppe-gunning-for-vulnerable-routers/), your ISP, hosting provider, or VPN, as well as the ISP or hosting provider of the entry relays you use to connect to the Tor network, and any other ISPs and [routers](https://spectrum.ieee.org/tech-talk/computing/hardware/us-suspicions-of-chinas-huawei-based-partly-on-nsas-own-spy-tricks) along your path to the Tor network.
+Local adversaries include your WiFi [router administrator](https://nakedsecurity.sophos.com/2018/04/18/russias-grizzly-steppe-gunning-for-vulnerable-routers/), ISP, hosting provider, or VPN, as well as the ISP or hosting provider of the Tor relays you use to connect to the Tor network, and any other ISPs and [routers](https://spectrum.ieee.org/tech-talk/computing/hardware/us-suspicions-of-chinas-huawei-based-partly-on-nsas-own-spy-tricks) along your path to the Tor network.

-The local adversary has less surveillance resolution than the network adversary, because it cannot tell which of your packets belong to which Tor circuit.
-This means that it cannot perform most of the fingerprinting and related attacks that are possible from a guard relay by the network adversary.
+The local adversary has less surveillance resolution than the network adversary, because Tor's TLS encryption prevents it from knowing  which of your packets belong to which Tor circuit.
+This means that the local adversary cannot perform most of the fingerprinting and related attacks that the network adversary can perform.

-However, local adversaries can do the following things:
+However, local adversaries still have the following capabilities:

 1. **Determine** that you are using the public Tor network.
 2. **Suspect** that your Tor client might be running an unknown onion service.